VirgilSecurity/virgild/README.md

 # Use `docker run` for the first time.
 $ docker run --name=virgild -p 80:8080 -e MODE=local -v :/srv virgilsecurity/virgild

-# Use `docker start` if you have stopped it.
+# Use `docker start` if you stopped it.
 $ docker start virgild
 ```

 ### PKI with sync mode
 Register on [develop portal](https://developer.virgilsecurity.com) and create your application.
-Run the docker container by following commands where {VD_CARD_ID} and {VD_KEY} data getting on registration  your app.
+Run the docker container by following commands where {VD_CARD_ID} and {VD_KEY} should be replaced with values from developer portal.
+You can use copied base64 string from developer portal or encode your private key file with base64 and supply as a command line argument

 ```
 # Pull image from Docker Hub.